chaosking121/best-of-nosleep/README.md

 There's a lot of not-so-great stories on /r/nosleep.
 This script arbitrarily selects the best ones and post them to /r/best_of_nosleep.

-Right now, the bot runs as follows: every night at midnight Eastern Time, the bot will pull the top 10 posts from /r/nosleep and then, if the post does not have the 'Series' flair, it will add it to a stack.
-This continued until the bot goes through all 10 posts or adds the third post to the stack.
-Once that ends, it will begin popping posts off the stack and posting them to /r/best_of_nosleep using non-participation links with titles of the format `[$iso-format-date, +$score] "$original-title" by /u/$original-poster`.
+Right now, the bot runs as follows: every day at 9 AM Eastern Time, the bot will pull a list of the top 50 posts in the last week.
+It will begin searching through the posts and add matching posts to a stack if: the post was made four calender days ago (17/01/01 posts were posted on 17/01/04) and the post does NOT have the 'Series' flair.
+Once the stack has 3 posts, the bot will begin popping posts off the stack and posting them to /r/best_of_nosleep using non-participation links with titles of the format `[$iso-format-date, +$score] "$original-title" by /u/$original-poster`.

 # Usage